georgiadavis/georgiadavis.github.io/projects/timetracking.md

 # Time Tracking

 Kukui is a software company that serves auto repair shops.
-The time tracking feature replaces manual punch card.
-It enables auto technicians to clock in and out and receive performance data within the Digital Vehicle Inspection (DVI) app.
-I was the lead designer on this feature and worked closely with the chief product officer, a front-end engineer, and a back-end engineer.
+The time tracking feature replaces a manual time card.
+It enables auto technicians to clock in/out and receive performance data within the Digital Vehicle Inspection (DVI) app.
+I was the lead designer on this feature and worked closely with the chief product officer, a front-end engineer, and a back-end engineer for two months.

 ![an image alt text]({{ site.baseurl }}/assets/img/Time1.png)

-When auto technicians arrive at their auto shop they usually take their card, punch in, and begin working on a repair order.
-My goal was to improve the clocking in process by "flagging" repair orders.
-This meant that technicians were by default required to select the repair order in order to clock in.
-This way, the time an auto technician is clocked in is always associated to a repair order.
+When auto technicians arrives at their auto shop they usually take their card, punch in, and begin working.
+Most often, auto shops do not have a digital system for tracking the repair orders a technician worked on each day.
+My goal was to improve the time tracking process by introducing a digital means of "flagging" repair orders.
+This meant that technicians clock in by selecting the repair order the will begin working on.
+Also, technicians can switch working to a different repair order while remaining on the clock.
+As a result, the time an auto technician is clocked in is always associated to a repair order.
 This allows shop manager to promote productivity and avoid idle time.

 ![an image alt text]({{base.siteurl}}/assets/img/Time2.png)